Labour Licence Issuance

 6. Supervising the responsibilities of Contractor to avoid enjoining of the liabilities.

 7. Ensure provision that facilities of Canteen, Drinking Water, Washing, Rest Room, Latrines and Urinals, First Aid, Crche are provided by the Contractor.

-2. Renewal of the Labour License Registration.
+2. Renewal of the License.

 3. Maintenance and Preservation of Register of Persons employed, Muster Roll, Register of wages, Register of Fines, Register of Deductions for damages or loss, Register of advances, Register of overtime.